Personal Injury

 If left alone and undisturbed, asbestos is not thought to present any significant risk of harm.
 It is only when the fibres of the material become airborne and are then inhaled that it can cause damage.
 However, asbestos products degrade over time and fibres often become airborne, even in circumstances where there has been no intentional contact or disturbance, meaning all who access buildings where asbestos is present are at risk of inhaling this deadly dust.

-Despite this very real and current danger, recent research carried out by Slater and Gordon has found that approximately a quarter of those who work in education have no understanding of what asbestos is, and 13% are unaware that exposure to asbestos can lead to health issues.
+Despite this very real and current danger, research carried out by Slater and Gordon has found that approximately a quarter of those who work in education have no understanding of what asbestos is, and 13% are unaware that exposure to asbestos can lead to health issues.

 This presents a worrying issue.
 If those working in school buildings are unaware of the danger asbestos can pose, what chance do the children attending school in those same buildings have of understanding the risks posed by asbestos exposure?

-Children are unlikely to display any symptoms of asbestos-related illnesses, due to the long latency period conditions such as asbestosis and mesothelioma have.
 For instance, asbestosis typically presents at least 10 years after the initial exposure, though it is common for this to be even longer (between 30 and 40 years).

 This means that while children can unknowingly be exposed to potentially lethal amounts of asbestos fibre, it can be impossible to know how much damage has been caused until symptoms materialise sometimes decades later.